pcdslab/SLMIndexBeta/README.md

-# SLMIndexBeta
+# SLMTransform (Beta)
-The implementation of SLM-Index v0.7beta integrated into Comet-MS v2016.03 codebase
+The implementation of SLM-Transform v0.7beta integrated into Comet-MS v2016.03 codebase

 # What do you need?
 1. make